TakeJoshyy/Murphmon/readme.md

 ---

+# Banned items:

-Banned items:`Any non-consumable held items.
+`Any non-consumable held items.
 Reviving items.
 X Speed, X Attack, X Special Attack on Bosses only` (Gym Leaders, E4, Champ).

 **NOTE:** You may not use flutes of any kind except for waking Snorlax.

+# Banned Abilities:

-Banned Abilities: `Battle Armor / Shell Armor`.
+`Battle Armor / Shell Armor`.

 **NOTE:** Pure Power and huge power are allowed so long as you NEVER use a physical attacking move.
 Pokemon 420 BST or Lower are exempt.

+# Banned Moves:

-Banned Moves: **Any pure Healing Moves (Recover, Milk Drink, Leech Seed, Ingrain, Wish, Etc..
+**Any pure Healing Moves (Recover, Milk Drink, Leech Seed, Ingrain, Wish, Etc..
 Refresh/Aroma etc)** -Spore
 -Assist

 **NOTE:** You are allowed to use a banned move either through metronome or after copying it using Mimic or Mirror Move.

 Any pure setup move that isn't temporary and doesn't deal damage, such as Swords Dance, Focus Energy, Defense Curl, etc.

+# Other General Rules

 No healing outside of battle: PP, Health, or Status.
 You may use Rare Candy, PP UP, or PP MAX.